All Episodes

 You know, galaxies are basically made out of nothing, out of vacuum.

-Even though the two galaxies collide, it doesn't mean that stars are going to collide very frequently.
+So even though the two galaxies collide, it doesn't mean that stars are going to collide very frequently.

-They may only collide occasionally.
+They may only collide.

 Occasionally they'll collide.